prashantjha1124/data_warehouse_project-/README.md

 ---

-🚀 Project Requirements
+## 🚀 Project Requirements

-**Building the Data Warehouse (Data Engineering)** Objective
+### 🏗️ Building the Data Warehouse — Data Engineering

+**Objective**

-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using **SQL Server** to consolidate sales data from multiple source systems, transform it into a clean and integrated data model, and enable efficient analytical reporting and data-driven decision-making.

 ## 📋 Specifications